Roman Republic

 Image from Karen Wilson and Deborah Bekken (referenced below, Map 1, p. xviii): my additions in red

 Walther Sallaberger and Ingo Schrakamp (referenced below, at p.
-65) observed , the list of localities known from a number of fragments from Abu Salabikh [= Eresh] that:
+65) observed, this list of localities, which is known from a number of fragments from Abu Salabikh [probably ancient Eresh - see Nicholas Postgate, referenced below, at pp. 200-2]:

 2. [the toponyms of the first group were] located in the north of Babylonia; and